hexojs/site/source/docs/commands.md

 $ hexo --safe
 ```

-Plugins and scripts won't be loaded in safe mode.
-You can try this if you encounter problems after installing a new plugin.
+Disables loading plugins and scripts.
+Try this if you encounter problems after installing a new plugin.

 ### Debug mode